mbaumer/us_hep_funding/docs/_states/NY.md

 ## NY-15 -- Rep. José Serrano (D)
 ### Committees
 José Serrano is the #4 Democrat on the House Committee on Appropriations

+José Serrano is the #5 Democrat on the House Appropriations Subcommittee on Energy and Water Development

+José Serrano is the #1 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```